Weight Loss Tips With Punjabi Diet – By Nutritionist Avni Kaul

 1.Rotis and Rice

 No Punjabi meal is complete without roti and rice but if you have to lose weight, make a shift from rice to whole wheat rotis and corn wheat roti (makki de roti) which are rich in fibers.
 You may take rice twice or thrice in a weak but take it in moderate quantities.
-To know the right quantity of roti and rice intake, consult an expert Dietitian and nutritionist.
+To know the right quantity of roti and rice intake, consult an expert Dietician and nutritionist.

 2. Curd